 - Korintje Cinnamon.

-However, for ease we will stick to the two varieties popularly sold.
+However, for ease we will stick to the two varieties popularly sold and used for cooking.

 That is Cassia and Ceylon